About

 He has taught at institutions such as the Juniper Institute for Young Writers, University Without Walls, The Adroit Journal Summer Mentorship Program, Grub Street, Ellipses, and is the founder of MKB Studios: an online database of creative writing classes with the intent of being financially accessible and logistically convenient.

-Nominated for Best of the Net, his work has been featured in Literary Hub, Poetry Daily, Winning Writers, and AGNI‘s digital portfolio for Asian Adoptee diaspora.
-He holds an MA in Literature from the College of New Jersey, and an MFA in Poetry as well as a Graduate Film Certificate in Korean Cinema from the University of Massachusetts Amherst where he was a REAL Fellow.
+Nominated for Best of the Net, his work has been featured in Literary Hub and Winning Writers, as well as been anthologized in Best New Poets, Poetry Daily, and AGNI’s digital portfolio for Asian Adoptee diaspora.
+He holds an MA in Literature from the College of New Jersey, and an MFA in Poetry as well as a Graduate Film Certificate from the University of Massachusetts Amherst where he was a REAL Fellow.
 He currently lives in Seoul.